bbannour/SPTG/README.md

 - **Unified treatment of data, time, and quiescence** — Supports both data and clock variables, and distinguishes between *expected quiescence* (permitted silence within a delay) and *missing outputs* (silence when an output is expected).
 - **Deterministic path selection** — Only deterministic paths are used; non-deterministic ones are discarded, ensuring unambiguous, executable test cases that align with the symbolic execution tree.
 - **Concise test cases** — Infeasible branches are pruned, and redundant constraints are simplified to keep the test cases minimal.
-- **Coverage-oriented testing** — Test paths can be user-defined or automatically selected.
-SPTG extends the **Diversity** platform with coverage analysis and test selection capabilities.
+- **Coverage-oriented testing** — Test purpose paths can be user-defined or automatically selected from reference system model.
+As an extension of the Diversity symbolic execution platform, SPTG inherits advanced coverage analysis and test selection capabilities.

 ---